A is for Apologies for Past Practices of Forced Adoption

 G is for Gossip

 I found out I was adopted through gossip.
-While I was in Sydney for the conference I looked up a woman who was a beneficiary in my adoptive father’s will.
+While I was in Sydney for the conference I looked up a woman who was a beneficiary in the will of the man I knew as “father”.

 I had questions on what he was like and she was willing to meet with me.

 Saturday afternoon at McDonalds at Maroubra in Sydney.
 She had her own agenda to convince me that she was more than his house keeper and was in fact his lover and therefore de facto.
 I wasn’t interested in any of that.
-At the end of the conversation she just dropped the information … two of us four children were adopted.
+At the end of the conversation she just dropped the information regarding his children … two of them were adopted.
 What!
-I knew when I was a teenager that my oldest brother was adopted.
-She was fairly sure that my father had said it was the older two children.
-In fact he hadn’t told her, her neighbour had gossiped this to her.
-Gossiped gossip.
-At the time I was convinced that as she said, my two older brothers were adopted.
+I knew when I was a teenager that the oldest was adopted.
+She was fairly sure that this was how it was gossiped to to her.

-On return to South Australia I wrote to the Department of Community Services in NSW, and because of Privacy Legislation I could only ask the question for myself, and then by a process of elimination, conclude that my brother was adopted.
+On return to South Australia I wrote to the Department of Community Services in NSW, and because of Privacy Legislation I could only ask the question for myself, and then by a process of elimination, conclude who was adopted.
 Wrong.

 The letter came back “Our records indicate that you were adopted.
 Many people find it distressing to have their adoption confirmed, even when they have suspected it for many years.
 If you would like to discuss this with a counsellor…..”

-The letter confirmed what I had started to suspect over the previous few weeks as I observed my mother answering my questions regarding her pregnancy with me … “it was all so long ago”, and noticing that my “Certificate of Particulars of Birth” did not contain any parental information.
+The letter confirmed what I had started to suspect over the previous few weeks as I observed the person I knew as my “mother” answering my questions regarding her pregnancy with me … “it was all so long ago”, and noticing that my “Certificate of Particulars of Birth” did not contain any parental information.

-There were family theories about who my father was, perhaps I was a result of an affair.
-My mother told a story about a woman on the boat on which they emigrated to Australia.
-The woman had died during childbirth and because my mother had been a “social worker” in Holland, she had requested with her dying breath, that my parents bring me up.
+There were theories about who my father was, perhaps I was a result of an affair.
+There was a story about a woman on the boat on which they emigrated to Australia.
+The woman had died during childbirth and given the infant away to them.

 H is for (un) Healthy